if you're using colab, then install the required modules

 #

-It runs a few times, depending on how intensive the expression is, and returns the best result with the uncertainty.
+It runs a few times, depending on how intensive the expression is, and returns the average time with a standard deviation.
+It is useful for benchmarking small code snippets.

 Tip